THE BOOKBLAST® 10×10 TOUR

 Manchester-born, Colette Snowden, lives in Manchester with her three children.
 She is a journalist and went to St Andrews University.
 Her novel, The Secret to not Drowning, was Mumsnet Book of the month and chosen as a Brave New Reads 2016.

-Book focus: The Secret to not Drowning, (2015), is a thought-provoking psychological thriller.
+Book focus: The Secret to not Drowning, (2015), is a thought-provoking psychological domestic drama.
 How did the girl who once dreamed of being a Charlie’s Angel become such a cowed and submissive woman?
 Marion’s life appears perfectly fine but she is controlled and bullied by her husband who is always referred to as He or Him and the capital H is relevant because this emphasises the way in which he seems to regard himself (somewhat god-like) and expects Marion to be humble, obedient and perhaps a little less than human.
 Her only respite is a once-a-week trip to the local swimming pool: floating in the water is her escape from being controlled and belittled.
 A chance meeting with an old school-friend develops into a secret relationship.
 She could leave her abusive and unfaithful husband.
 But is it too late?

 Dan Micklethwaite is an award-winning short story author and novelist who does most of his writing in a shed in West Yorkshire.
 His debut novel, The Less than Perfect Legend of Donna Creosote, was shortlisted for The Guardian’s “Not the Booker Prize” in 2016.